sst/guide/_chapters/handle-cors-in-serverless-apis.md

   allowCredentials: false
 ```

-But for our purposes we'll just use the default option.
+But for our purposes, we'll just use the default option.

 ### CORS Headers in Lambda Functions